How to Use Battle Cards in Your Sales Process [Templates]

 How to Create a Sales Battle Card

-Rather than start from scratch, use battle card templates to fill out the details of your business alongside your competitors’.
-Not only does this save time whenever you make a battle card, it also creates a more consistent brand experience for each battle card you make for different competitors and present to your customers.
+Rather than start from scratch, you can use battle card templates to fill out the details of your business alongside your competitors.
+Not only does this save time whenever you make a battle card, but it also creates a more consistent brand experience for each battle card you make for different competitors and present to your customers.

-HubSpot’s Battle Card Templates — one for multi-competitor analysis, one for a profile of one competitor, and another for a side-by-side comparison between you and another company — should save you plenty of time as you build your battle cards.
+HubSpot offers battle card templates — one for multi-competitor analysis, one for a profile of one competitor, and another for a side-by-side comparison between you and another company.
+This jumping-off point should save you plenty of time as you build your battle cards.

 In which areas do you, your product, or your service excel?
 Conversely, in which ways do your competitors outperform you?
 You should strategically create a list of topics you want to include on your customer-facing battle cards, such as:

 Lastly, for competitor overview battle cards, feel free to put more details on here that will be helpful for sales reps, as these cards are more often used internally than externally.
-You may want to include some fast facts for quick reference by reps, such as their annual revenue, pricing model, and relevant case studies.
+You may want to include some fast facts for reps to reference, such as their annual revenue, pricing model, and relevant case studies.

 Sales reps who have made it to the close phase — only to lose out again “the other option” again — know the names of your top competitors quite well.